CollinHeist/TitleCardMaker/docs/blueprints.md

         If the Font is public, then you are free to include the Font file itself inside the Blueprint.
-Please take note (either the URL or a screenshot) of the License to be included in the Pull Request.
+Please take note (either the URL or a screenshot) of the License to be included in the Issue if needed.

     === ":octicons-x-16: Font is Not Public"